Pabloalzoga/pabloalzoga/README.md

 # 👋Hello everyone-
-I'm Pablo, a front-end developer, and sometimes you'll see me tinkering with other technologies, constantly expanding my capabilities to improve and optimize the final products.
+I am Pablo, a front-end developer, sometimes you will see me playing with other technologies, constantly expanding my capabilities to improve and optimize the final products.

 *last card obtained